Can Americans travel to Cuba? Short Answer: Yes! For the longer answer, here’s nearly 3,000 words on why and how:

 3. Figure out accommodation

 So because I was on a tour, Cuban Adventures took care of this.
-But if you’re doing this on your own, know that you cannot just book whatever accommodation you want as an American.
+But if you’re doing this on your own, know that you cannot just book whatever accommodation you want.
 We’re only allowed to stay in what’s known as casas particulares, or privately-run guesthouses.

 It more or less feels like you’re staying with a family but in your own private room.
 Because casas have to meet certain regulations, you’re guaranteed a nice experience regardless of the stay!
 If you click on that link above, it goes into what standards they have to meet.